Quarkus Web Bundler - Advanced Guides

 |

-This rendering option is happening at build time, so you won’t be able to access any Qute runtime data in this file.
-If you want to render data (for example in a server-side rendering app with htmx), you should add the Qute Web extension (or Renarde extension for MVC with Qute) and use src/main/resources/templates/ directory instead.
-The {#bundle /} tag will also work in this case.
+the rendering is happening at build time (and doesn’t require Qute at runtime).
+It only offers partial support, so you won’t be able to access any Qute runtime data in this file.
+If you want to render data (for example in a server-side rendering app with htmx), you should add the Qute Web extension (or Renarde extension for MVC with Qute) and use src/main/resources/templates/

 Bundling